-Like all government programs, the criminal justice system must be evaluated on the bases of cost-effectiveness and outcomes.
+Like all government programs, the criminal justice system must be evaluated on the basis of cost-effectiveness and outcomes.
 Wisconsin’s current system largely fails both the population it is meant to serve as well as the taxpayers footing the bill.
 Our prisons are overcrowded, spending on corrections is increasing and too many returning citizens struggle to integrate back into their communities.

 Below are the Badger Institute’s guiding principles that inform our work and research related to criminal justice reform: